Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Theories

-Such forgetting based method has been commonly used in the BDEMM framework.
-An empirical guideline for setting the value of $\alpha$ is to make it slightly below 1, corresponding to an assumption that the model transition process is smooth.
-This operator is preferable to operator III for cases where one is aware of that the model switching law is Markov, but does not have enough prior knowledge to specify an appropriate MTM.
+This forgetting-based approach is often utilized in the BDEMM framework.
+An empirical rule for selecting the value of $\alpha$ is to choose a value slightly below 1, indicating the assumption that the model switching process is smooth.
+This operator is more practical than operator III when one knows that the model transition law corresponds to a Markov chain but lacks adequate prior information to define an appropriate MTM.